rargo/vim-hex-rework/README.md

 augroup END
 ```

-You can define another command if you feel 'Hexrework' command is not convinient to type.
+You can define another command if you feel 'Hexrework' command is not convenient to type.

 `command! -nargs=0 MyCommand :call HexRework()`